MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 author: markw-t
 ms.author: mwthomas
 ---
-# IntelliCode for Visual Studio FAQ
+# IntelliCode for Visual Studio

 You can [download an experimental extension](https://go.microsoft.com/fwlink/?linkid=872707) for Visual Studio 2017 version 15.8 and later.
 Here are answers to some frequently asked questions about the extension.